 So, what’s safe to purchase at garage sales?
 Perfectly smooth glass balls.
 That’s it.

-We kid of course, but we thought it best to tell you that it’s always important to be careful about purchasing bed bugs, uh, we mean, great deals at a garage sale.
-If you just can’t give them up, make sure you have a plan in place when you get home, whether it’s a clothes washer and dryer, a handheld steamer, or some bed bug killing spray.
+We kid, of course, but we thought it best to tell you that it’s always important to be careful about purchasing bed bugs, uh, we mean, great deals at a garage sale.
+If you just can’t give them up, make sure you have a plan when you get home: a clothes washer and dryer, a handheld steamer, or some bed bug killing spray.

 Let us at Bed Bug Store assist you.
-All our products come with a 90-day 100% satisfaction guarantee.
-We have been relieving customers of their bed bugs for over 15 years.
-Our products are also 100% all-natural, chemical and pesticide-free.
-The smell you notice when using our solution, is peppermint.
+All our products come with a 90-day, 100% satisfaction guarantee.
+Since 2003 we have been the bed bug treatment to turn to.
+Our products are 100% all-natural, chemical and pesticide-free.
+The smell you notice when using our solution is the fresh scent of peppermint.